-- 48. A comment was received from a representative of the owner of property located southwest of the intersection of Kuebler Blvd.
-SE and I-5, where there is a pending land use application, and the request was for the proposed map changes that are part of the Our Salem project to be revised to reflect the applicant's proposal (e.g., rezoning to CO, CR, and MU-III). - Staff Response: The proposed Comprehensive Plan Map and zoning changes that are part of the Our Salem project are not intended to override land use cases.
-Staff will adjust the proposed Our Salem map changes to reflect the results of any land use cases that are decided prior to adoption by City Council.
-The land use application for the property located at the southwest of the intersection of Kuebler Blvd.
-SE and I-5 is expected to go before the City Council in May 2022.
-Staff intends to update the proposed map changes based on City Council's decision.
-Initially, staff proposed that the property be rezoned to CO to allow a mix of residential and office uses, but staff did not recommend rezoning the property to CR due to concerns related to transportation impacts. - 49.
-A comment was received from the owner of the property at 2390 Brown Road NE, which is proposed to be rezoned to NH, noting that he does not want to develop office buildings on his property and would like to retain the option to build multifamily housing. - Staff Response: The proposed NH zone allows single-family and middle housing as well as limited small-scale commercial uses, like retail sales and eating and drinking establishments.
+Staff Response: The proposed Comprehensive Plan Map and zoning changes that are part of the Our Salem project are not intended to override land use cases.
+Staff has been adjusting the proposed Our Salem map changes to reflect the results of any land use cases that are decided prior to adoption by City Council.
+For example, properties that have been rezoned through a land use application have been removed from the Our Salem project.

+In May 2022, the City Council held a public hearing on a land use application to rezone property located at the southwest of the intersection of Kuebler Blvd.
+SE and I-5.
+The City Council remanded the application back to the Planning Commission.
+Staff has therefore removed the property from the Our Salem project.
+Initially, staff proposed that the property be rezoned to CO to allow a mix of residential and office uses, but staff did not recommend rezoning the property to CR due to concerns related to transportation impacts.

+47. A comment was received from the owner of the property at 2390 Brown Road NE, which is proposed to be rezoned to NH, noting that he does not want to develop office buildings on his property and would like to retain the option to build multifamily housing.

+Staff Response: The proposed NH zone allows single-family and middle housing as well as limited small-scale commercial uses, like retail sales and eating and drinking establishments.
 The proposed NH zone does not allow office uses.
-If the property is rezoned to NH, the owner would not be required to develop commercial uses and could develop housing in the future. - 50.
-A comment was received from a property owner, requesting that his property at 2916 Orchard Heights Road NW be rezoned to MU-II instead of RM-II and that the proposed rezoning of his property in the 3100 block of Orchard Heights Road NW (south of the street) be expanded to encompass the entire properties. - Staff Response: Staff initially proposed rezoning 2916 Orchard Heights Road NW to RM-II to allow for multifamily housing.
+If the property is rezoned to NH, the owner would not be required to develop commercial uses and could develop housing in the future.

+48. A comment was received from a property owner, requesting that property at 2916 Orchard Heights Road NW be rezoned to MU-II instead of RM-II.

+Staff Response: Staff initially proposed rezoning 2916 Orchard Heights Road NW to RM-II to allow for multifamily housing.
 The property owner requested that the property be rezoned instead to MU-II to allow for commercial uses (in addition to residential uses).
 The Planning Commission voted to recommend that change, which has been incorporated into the proposal before the City Council.

+49. A comment was received, requesting that the proposed rezoning of the property in the 3100 block of Orchard Heights Road NW (south of the street) to MU-II be expanded to encompass the entire properties.
+A subsequent comment was received from the representative of the property owner, requesting that the Our Salem proposal be reverted back to staff's original recommendation to rezone only the northern portion of the properties to MU-II.

-In addition, staff proposed rezoning the northern portion of properties south of Orchard Heights Road NW and east of Settlers Spring Drive NW to MU-II to allow for a mix of housing and commercial uses.
-The property owner requested that the entirety of the properties be rezoned from RA to MU-II to allow for a more cohesive development proposal in the future.
+Staff response: Staff initially proposed rezoning the northern portion of properties south of Orchard Heights Road NW and west of Settlers Spring Drive NW to MU-II to allow for a mix of housing and commercial uses.
+A property owner requested that the entirety of the properties be rezoned from RA to MU-II to allow for a more cohesive development proposal in the future.
 The Planning Commission voted to recommend that change, which has been incorporated into the proposal before the City Council.

+Subsequently, a comment was received from the representative of the property owner, requesting that staff's original proposal to rezone only the northern portion to MU-II be adopted.
+Staff supports both proposals: the original recommendation to only rezone the northern portion to MU-II as well as the Planning Commission's recommendation to rezone the entirety of the properties.